Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 Look up the goats in pedigree.

-Look at the dam's udder picture.
+Look at the DAM's udder picture.
 Important for both doe kids and buck kids but especially important when buying a new buck kid/new herdsire.
 Herdnames in the pedigree may not mean much if dam had a poor udder herself.

 Look at the pedigree of sire and dam and research them online and the grandsires/granddams.
 Look for LA scores, Milk Stars & Show results.
 If these are not available look at photos and udders.